yandex-cloud/docs/en/marketplace/index.md

 # Placing your product in {{ marketplace-full-name }}

 {{ marketplace-name }} allows you to add your products to the catalog of ready-to-use {{ yandex-cloud }} solutions and earn a profit from them.
-You can place different types of products:
+There is a variety of categories for you to choose from:
 * Pre-configured images for {{ compute-full-name }}.
 * Applications for {{ managed-k8s-name }}.
 * Solutions for {{ datalens-full-name }}.

 ## Submit an application {#send-application}

-To become a {{ marketplace-short-name }} partner, fill out the questionnaire on the [Marketplace page]({{ link-cloud-marketplace }}) and describe your product.
-A detailed description of useful product functions and features will help us review your application faster.
-By submitting the request, you accept the [Offer]{% if lang == "ru" %}(https://yandex.ru/legal/marketplace_offer/?lang=ru){% endif %}{% if lang == "en" %}(https://yandex.ru/legal/marketplace_offer/?lang=en){% endif %} on Software Product Access on the {{ marketplace-short-name }}.
-If your business already has a billing account, specify it when submitting your application.
+To become a {{ marketplace-short-name }} partner, fill out the form on the [Marketplace page](/marketplace) and describe your product.
+Provide some details on your product features and how it works, so that we could review your application faster.
+By submitting your application, you accept the [Offer]{% if lang == "ru" %}(https://yandex.ru/legal/marketplace_offer/?lang=ru){% endif %}{% if lang == "en" %}(https://yandex.ru/legal/marketplace_offer/?lang=en){% endif %} for Software Product Access on {{ marketplace-short-name }}.
+If your business already has a billing account, list it in your application.

-After it passes moderation, you'll receive confirmation at the email address specified in the questionnaire.
+Once the moderation is complete, you will receive a confirmation email to the address you specified in your application.

 ## Register an account {#registration}